2015 Cincinnati Bearcats football team: San Diego State-Hawaii Bowl

-Rashaad Penny took the opening kickoff and returned it 100 yards for a touchdown, and that was the beginning of a long painful rout the Aztecs handed the Bearcats.
-While not the dizzying blitz that South Florida handed out a month earlier it was no less painful and just as thorough.
-The Bearcats came into the game slight favorites though the Aztecs were riding a 9-game win streak.
-Donnell Pumprhey ran for a touchdown, threw for another and the Aztecs dominated both sides of the ball.
+Rashaad Penny took the opening kickoff and returned it 100 yards for a touchdown.
+The Bearcats came into the game slight favorites though the Aztecs were on a 9-game win streak.
+Donnell Pumprhey ran for a touchdown, threw for another.
 The Aztecs scored 42 unanswered points, the last on an interception return for a touchdown.
-A late Mike Boone TD run with under 4 minutes to play averted the Bearcats first shutout in ten years but a national TV audience saw the Bearcats lose their 3rd straight bowl game under Tommy Tuberville by a 42–7 score.
+A late Mike Boone TD run with under 4 minutes to play stopped the Bearcats first shutout in ten years but a national TV audience saw the Bearcats lose their 3rd straight bowl game under Tommy Tuberville by a 42–7 score.